Celeste M. Hammond

 JD, University of Chicago Law School

 She is an arbitrator for the commercial panel of the American Arbitration Association (AAA) for which she hears cases related to real estate and business transactions.
-She is an expert witness and litigation consultant on commercial real estate, real estate malpractice, consumer law related to subprime mortgages and business transactions.
+She is an expert witness and litigation consultant on commercial real estate, real estate malpractice, business transactions and consumer law related to subprime mortgages.

-Professor Hammond joined the faculty in 1976.
-She teaches Property, Alternative Dispute Resolution in Real Estate, Real Estate Finance, and Real Estate Transactions.
+Professor Hammond teaches Contracts, Property and Real Estate Transactions in the JD program.
+She teaches advanced electives in the LLM/MS in Real Estate Law: Leasing Ownership & Management, Alternative Dispute Resolution in Real Estate, Real Estate Finance, and Real Estate Transactions.

 The Global Subprime Mortgage Crisis as Explained by the Contras between American Contracts Law and Civil Law Countries' Laws, Practices and Expectations in Real Estate Transactions: How American Lack of Informed Consent Contributes to the Global Crisis in Subprime Mortgage Investments as Does the Absence of the Civil Law Notary (with Landini), Hofstra J. Int'l L. & Bus. (forthcoming 2012)